UCLA-IRL/flint/README.md

 Exploiting features such as routing over names, caching, and data security, we aim to use NDN as a more natural paradigm to express communication-intensive big data applications.

-ndn-compute runs on a Docker cluster, with Python as the primary language.
+Flint runs on a Docker cluster, with Python as the primary language.
 A driver node communicates with various worker nodes as well as the NFD router.

 ### Installation / Running